ARM-software/astc-encoder/README.md

 This decompresses `example.astc` using the full HDR feature profile, storing the decompressed output to `example.tga`.
-The other modes are `-dl`, which compresses using the LDR profile, and `-ds`, which decompresses using the LDR sRGB color profile.
+The other modes are `-dl`, which decompresses using the LDR profile, and `-ds`, which decompresses using the LDR sRGB color profile.

 ## Measuring image quality